 One of the "10 Must-Read Political Books to Get You Through the 2022 Mid-Term Elections"

-A data analyst pores over the pivotal 1940 census and then zooms out, piecing together a revelatory biography of our national ritual, the 10-year accounting of the U.S.’s demographics and a once-in-a decade mosaic of the American people....A vibrant bird's-eye view of who we were and are and--most critically—-who we are becoming in the 21st century.NIGHTINGALE MAGAZINE
+A data analyst pores over the pivotal 1940 census and then zooms out, piecing together a revelatory biography of our national ritual, the 10-year accounting of the U.S.’s demographics and a once-in-a decade mosaic of the American people....A vibrant bird's-eye view of who we were and are and--most critically—-who we are becoming in the 21st century.THE ATLANTIC

 The practice of data storytelling often focuses on weaving a narrative by highlighting themes from a dataset.
 Author Dan Bouk flips this conventional practice on its head by instead telling a powerful story about the data itself.....KIRKUS REVIEWS